Drazin Inverses in Categories: Drazin Inverses of Opposing Pairs of Maps

 Now a \textbf{Moore-Penrose dagger category} \cite[Def 2.3]{EPTCS384.10} is a dagger category such that every map has a Moore-Penrose inverse.
-Then by Proposition \ref{prop:MP-Drazin}, we obtain a novel equivalent description of when a dagger category is Moore-Penrose.
+Then by Theorem \ref{thm:MP=Drazin}, we obtain a novel equivalent description of when a dagger category is Moore-Penrose.

-\begin{corollary} A dagger $\mathbb{X}$ is Moore-Penrose if and only if every adjoint pair is a Drazin inverse. \end{corollary}
+\begin{corollary} A dagger category $\mathbb{X}$ is Moore-Penrose if and only if every adjoint opposing pair is a Drazin inverse. \end{corollary}

-In general, while not every map in a dagger category has a Moore-Penrose inverse, the Drazin inverse of the map over its adjoint (if it exists) always has a Moore-Penrose inverse.